fritzboyle/OpenVINO-Samples/README.md

 CPU requires FP32 or int8 models.
 All other hardware requires FP16 models, though GPU can run non-optimally with FP32 models in some cases.

-To prepare for the exercize, we're going to convert an FP32 SqueezeNet 1.1 model (provided with OpenVINO) to an FP16 version.
+To prepare for the exercise, we're going to convert an FP32 SqueezeNet 1.1 model (provided with OpenVINO) to an FP16 version.

 <h3>Run a Sample Application</h3>